 The full year forecast reflects the impact which includes known financial positions at the point of preparation.
-As such the forecast does not contain the full impact of any additional year and grant adjustments.
+As such the forecast does not contain the full impact of any additional in year grant adjustments which may be received.
 In line with our existing policies, forecast departmental overspends are met out of departmental reserves, where available.